earlbryt/FuseLM/README.md

-FuseLM is a custom implementation of a Diffusion Language Model It uses ideas from the following works:
+FuseLM is a custom implementation of a Diffusion Language Model.

+It uses ideas from the following works:

 - Large Language Diffusion Models (https://arxiv.org/abs/2502.09992)